HealthITAU/TED/README.md

 ## Usage

-The TED software supports the following switches:
+TED supports the following switches:

 - `-i` or `-image`: Path or URL to the image to be drawn.
 - `-di` or `-darkimage`: Path or URL to the image to be drawn when the perceived desktop luminance is light.